sil-org/idp-id-sync/README.md

 A user’s last name.

 ### Display Name (`display_name`)
 A user’s full name.
-If blank, the display name will be the first name and last name concatenated.
+If blank, the display name will be the first name and last name concatenated with a space in between.

 ### Email (`email`)
 A user’s primary email address.
 The user must have a primary email address.
 The `ALLOW_EMPTY_EMAIL` configuration option can be set to `true` to temporarily allow a user to only have a personal email address (see below).
 This can be useful if the onboarding process does not allow for an organizational email address to be created before the IdP user is added.